Annoyshah/Price-Tracker/README.md

 <br/>
 <h3>dotenv : Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.</h3>
 I also used Temp-mail for sending a mail
-  Temp mail is basically provides a free email service that allows to receive email at a temporary address that self-destructed after a certain time elapses( decomposable email)
+  <b>Temp mail is basically provides a free email service that allows to receive email at a temporary address that self-destructed after a certain time elapses( decomposable email</b>